johnnovak/gridmonger/sphinx-docs/source/annotations.rst

     </div>

-To create a note, press the :kbd:`N` key in a non-empty cell.
-A cell cannot have more than one note; if you press :kbd:`N` in a cell that already has one, you'll be editing it.
-To erase a note, press :kbd:`Shift+N`.
+To create a note, press :kbd:`N` or :kbd:`Ctrl+N` in a non-empty cell.
+A cell cannot have more than one note; if you use the shortcut in a cell that already has a note, you'll be editing it.
+To erase a note, press :kbd:`Shift+N` or :kbd:`Ctrl+Shift+N`.

 Press :kbd:`Shift+Enter` to insert line breaks when editing the note text.